wp-plugins/pagebatcher/readme.txt

 == Description ==

 Populating a WordPress website with dozens of pages can be a pain but that's where PageBatcher comes in!
-Create pages in large batches with a simple list.
+Create pages in bulk with a simple list.
 You can choose to publish those pages or leave them as drafts and also have your new page hierarchy automatically create a nav menu with the same structure.
 Here's how it works:

 * In your WordPress admin, under **Pages**, choose **Add New Batch**